gray rectangle with angle

 Say goodbye to cash flow worries.

 You can tailor factoring based on your needs.
-Some business owners factor all of their invoices regardless of how fast brokers pay.
+Some business owners factor all their invoices regardless of how fast brokers pay.
 Others only factor some, usually for slow-paying customers or on an as-needed basis.

 Factoring with a broker can be beneficial for small businesses because: